ga4gh/vrs/schema/vrs/def/CisPhasedBlock.rst

       - 0..m
       -
    *  - members
-      - :ref:`Adjacency` | :ref:`Allele` | :ref:`IRI`
+      - :ref:`Allele` | :ref:`IRI`
       - 2..m
-      - A list of :ref:`Alleles <Allele>` and :ref:`Adjacencies <Adjacency>` that comprise a Haplotype.
-Members must share the same reference sequence as adjacent members.
-Alleles should not have overlapping or adjacent coordinates with neighboring Alleles.
-Neighboring alleles should be ordered  by ascending coordinates, unless represented on a DNA inversion (following an Adjacency with  end-defined adjoinedSequences), in which case they should be ordered in descending coordinates.
-Sequence references MUST be consistent for all members between and including the end of one  Adjacency and the beginning of another.
+      - A list of :ref:`Alleles <Allele>` that are found in-cis on a shared molecule.
+   *  - sequenceReference
+      - :ref:`SequenceReference`
+      - 0..1
+      - An optional Sequence Reference on which all of the in-cis Alleles are found.
+When defined, this may be used to implicitly define the `sequenceReference` attribute for each of the CisPhasedBlock member Alleles.